Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FUTURE RESEARCH DIRECTIONS

 \subsection{FL at Scale}

-The applications that we mentioned in Section \ref{Curr_apps} are considered small-scale scenarios.
+The applications mentioned in Section \ref{Curr_apps} are considered small-scale scenarios.
 However, many applications require a wide deployment of FL to take advantage of the data collected in different locations.
 This helps to get feature-rich datasets from extensive scenarios that can train an effective global model.
 Designing an FL system that covers large-scale environments requires special attention to the FL server capabilities in addition to cellular and backhaul communications.
-The number of participants can easily reach to millions spread in broad areas and produce massive model updates that must be transmitted through the wireless network.
+The number of participants can easily reach millions spread in broad areas and produce massive model updates that must be transmitted through the wireless network.
 Therefore, considering the network's communication efficiency alongside selecting an FL server with efficient hardware to handle enormous amounts of updates is crucial.
-To this end, future research should consider wireless network design and the specifications of the FL server suitable for large-scale deployments and develop a technique that intelligently selects the optimum participants among a large number of devices willing to participate in a timely manner.
+To this end, future research should consider wireless network design and the specifications of the FL server suitable for large-scale deployments and develop a technique that intelligently selects the optimum participants among many devices willing to participate promptly.